How is Your Workplace Limiting Your Emotional Freedom?

 How Organizational Demands Impact What We Feel

 Emotional prohibition and freedom within organizations is determined by a multiplicity of forces.
 How individuals will be emotionally affected by those forces will depend on their needs, beliefs and values.
 While some people can tolerate and adjust in restrictive emotional environments, most will wither and often resist.
 In most cases, this is occurring unconsciously.
-Because much of the emotional adaptation takes place outside of awareness, dysfunction is often the result.
-Often organizations try to “remedy” problems by identifying the “problem employees” and not looking at the systems influencing cultural behaviors.
+Because much of the emotional adaptation takes place out of awareness, dysfunction is often the result.

 From an individual, group and organizational perspective, it is vitally important to understand the forces can impede or encourage emotional freedom.